MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-sales-order-credit-holds.md

 Rules are run in a specific order that you change to suit the needs of your organization.

-- The Sales order exclusion rules let you override all rules that might block a sales order if an exclusion rule is true and iff you mark an exclusion rule so that the **Release Sales order** option is selected.
-The order will not be put on hold if that rule is true, and no other rules will be checked.
+- One instance of the Sales order exclusion rules lets you override all rules that might block a sales order.
+Create a sales order exclusion rule and mark the **Release Sales order** option.
+The order will not be put on hold if that exclusion rule is true, and no other rules will be checked.
-- Blocking rules are rules for every *criteria*.
-Any rule can place the order on hold and all of the rules that block the order will be shown in the Blocking rules list on the **Credit management hold** page.
+- Blocking rules can place the order on hold.
-- Exclusion rules are run last.
-If an exclusion rule is true on one *rule*, it will not override the blocking rule for any other rule.
-Exclusions will only affect the rule on which they are defined.
+- Exclusion rules are run after blocking rules.
+Exclusion rules will only affect the rule on which they are defined.
 - Blocking and exclusion rules are run in Table, then Group, then All order.
 Because of this order of processing, it is possible to have a blocking rule at the All level that will not be run because an exclusion rule at the Table or Group level is run.
+- Exclusions do not override the blocking rule if they are at the same level.
+For example, an exclusion rule at the group level will not override the blocking rule at the group level.
+You will not need to set up exclusions at the All level except as noted above with the one instance of the sales order exclusion rule.

 The behavior of the **Credit limit used** rule will change based on the settings for the **Check credit limit for sales order** parameter found in the Credit and Collections parameter form.
 - If the parameter is set to No, then the Credit limit used rule will not be run.